 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset commands are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
 The first cycle must contain the data 90h; the second cycle the data 00h.
-Addresses are don't cares for both cycles.
 The device then returns to reading array data.